Skip to main content

 Does melatonin help with jet lag?

 Yes, melatonin is one of the best-evidenced interventions for jet lag.
 A Cochrane review by Herxheimer & Petrie (2002) found melatonin (0.5–5mg) taken close to the target bedtime at the destination significantly reduced jet lag symptoms.
 Smaller doses (0.5–1mg) are more physiologically appropriate than the 5–10mg commonly found in supplements.
-For eastward travel, take melatonin at destination bedtime.
-For westward travel, the evidence is slightly weaker but it's still beneficial for sleep onset.
+In those studies, eastward travellers took melatonin at destination bedtime.
+For westward travel, the evidence is slightly weaker but still favourable for sleep onset.
+Whether melatonin is appropriate for you is a question for your healthcare provider.

 How does light exposure help with jet lag recovery?